LogSentinel/sentineldb-java-client/docs/ExternalEncryptionApi.md

 <a name="encryptData"></a>
 # **encryptData**
-> ExternalEncryptionResult encryptData(datastoreId, entityId, entityType, fieldName, payload, id, organizationId, secret)
+> ExternalEncryptionResult encryptData(datastoreId, entityId, entityType, fieldName, payload)

 Encrypt any data (represented as string) for a given entity type, id and datastore